ansarinaseer7/hello-world/README.md

 # hello-world
-This is just hello world example to get familiar with git repository creation process
+This is the first branch.